Dance for Health

 Guidelines on the Amount of Physical Activity

-Children and the Youth (Aged 5 to 17 years):
+Children and the Adolescent (Aged 5 to 17 years):

 Adults (Aged 18 to 64 years):

-• They should engage in at least 150-300 minutes a week of moderate-intensity aerobic physical activities, or at least 75-150 minutes a week of vigorous-intensity aerobic physical activities, or an equivalent combination of moderate- and vigorous-intensity activities.
+• Adults should do at least 150-300 minutes of moderate-intensity aerobic physical activity; or at least 75-150 minutes of vigorous-intensity aerobic physical activity; or an equivalent combination of moderate- and vigorous-intensity activity throughout the week.

-• For greater health benefits, they should increase their moderate-intensity aerobic physical activities to 300 minutes a week, or engage in vigorous-intensity aerobic physical activities for 150 minutes a week, or an equivalent combination of moderate- and vigorous-intensity activities.
+• For additional health benefits, they may increase moderate-intensity aerobic physical activity to more than 300 minutes, or do more than 150 minutes of vigorous-intensity aerobic physical activity, or an equivalent combination of moderate- and vigorous-intensity activity throughout the week.

 Elderly (Aged 65 years or above):

-• They should engage in at least 150-300 minutes a week of moderate-intensity aerobic physical activities, or at least 75-150 minutes a week of vigorous-intensity aerobic physical activities, or an equivalent combination of moderate- and vigorous-intensity activities.
+• The elderly should do at least 150-300 minutes of moderate-intensity aerobic physical activity, or at least 75-150 minutes of vigorous-intensity aerobic physical activity, or an equivalent combination of moderate- and vigorous-intensity activity throughout the week.

-• For greater health benefits, the elderly should increase their moderate-intensity aerobic physical activities to 300 minutes a week, or engage in vigorous-intensity aerobic physical activities for 150 minutes a week, or an equivalent combination of moderate- and vigorous-intensity activities.
+• For additional health benefits, the elderly may increase their moderate-intensity aerobic physical activity to more than 300 minutes, or do more than 150 minutes of vigorous-intensity aerobic physical activity, or an equivalent combination of moderate- and vigorous-intensity activity throughout the week.

 Remarks: Under the relevant guidelines of WHO, old age is defined as persons aged 65 and above.
 The Leisure and Cultural Services Department, in consultation with the relevant local professional bodies, considers that the Guidelines on the Amount of Physical Activity for the Elderly set out above also apply to persons aged 60 to 64.